 7. You Are Close to Your Target Weight

-Also keep in mind that losing fat gets more difficult as you approach your ideal weight - weight loss is not a linear process.
-In my own experience, if you need to lose a relatively small amount of weight like 5-10 pounds and your body weight is already at a healthy "natural" level, you will find it hard to lose more weight.
+Weight loss is not a linear process.
+Losing body fat gets more difficult as you approach your ideal weight.
+If you need to lose a relatively small amount of body fat such as 5-10 pounds, and your body weight is already at a healthy "natural" level, you will find it hard to lose more body fat.

-The only way is to limit your calorie intake.
-In my case, because I'm quite active, this is eating up to 2,100-2,300 kcal a day (maintenance level + level of activity) to maintain my weight or 200-500 kcal less to lose weight.
+If you want to lose a few more poounds, may try slightly reducing your calorie intake.
+In my case — because I'm quite active — this is eating up to 2,100 to 2,300 kcal a day (maintenance level + level of activity) to maintain my weight or 200-500 kcal less to lose weight.
 As you can see, it’s nowhere near starvation.
 To calculate your ideal macros on a ketogenic diet, use our Keto Calculator.

 8. Short-Term Weight Gain and Fluctuations

-You put on weight over a short period of time.
+You may have also put on weight over a short period of time.
 This could happen if you had more carbs (even once!) than your daily limit (e.g. you went to a party).
 As you may know, there is a relationship between water retention and glycogen stores.

 If your body manages to store some extra glycogen, you also increase water retention.
 This happens literally from one day to the next.
 Don't panic, it's just water.
 Once you go back to your daily carbs limit it will take 2-3 days to lose the excessive water.
 Also, there are natural fluctuations related to hormone balance, especially in women.